RINEARN/exevalator/README.md

 	result: 4.6

-For more details, see [README for using in C++](./cpp/README.md).
+For more details, see the [README for using in C++](./cpp/README.md).

 <a id="how-to-use-vb"></a>
 ### How to Use in Visual Basic

-In "vb" folder, the Visual Basic (VB.NET) implementation version of Exevalator, various example code, and [README for using in Visual Basic](./vb/README.md) are locating.
-Most simple example code is "Example1.vb", which computes the value of a simple expression "1.2 + 3.4" as follows:
+In the "vb" folder, the Visual Basic (VB.NET) implementation of Exevalator, various example codes, and a [README for using in Visual Basic](./vb/README.md) are provided.
+The simplest example code is "Example1.vb", which computes the value of the expression "1.2 + 3.4" as follows:

 	(in vb/Example1.vb)